Research groups

 Senior Postdoctoral Researcher

-I am a mixed methods researcher in child and adolescent mental health whose research areas range from psychiatric epidemiology to intervention development and evaluation.
-I am especially interested in public health approaches, the intersections between education and mental health, and ways in which we can support schools to take a central role in mental health promotion and prevention.
+I lead a broad portfolio of research in child and adolescent mental health, with interests ranging from psychiatric epidemiology to intervention development and evaluation.
+I have particular expertise in public health approaches, mental health services and support, mental health needs of marginalised & minoritised populations, and ways in which we can support schools to take a central role in mental health promotion and prevention.

 Key publications